 When it comes to a ketogenic diet, many doctors just don’t understand.
 It is getting more popular and well known and understood by doctors in the West, particularly in Europe.

 When it comes to the ability to reverse Type 2 Diabetes, even a larger number of doctors say it is impossible.
 Again, it is becoming more known and understood by doctors, but the vast majority of doctors say that you cannot reverse diabetes no matter what you do.

 Anyway, my new Doctor friend is going full steam ahead with Keto and IF, and he is also getting some results.
-Recently, he was experiencing some problems in regards to the fast.
+Recently, he was experiencing some problems with regards to the fast.
 He asked me for some advice.
-Again, I told him that I am not a doctor, and that he should maybe ask some of his doctor friends for such advice.
+Again, I told him that I am not a doctor and that he should maybe ask some of his doctor friends for such advice.
 His response?

 Doctors don’t have the slightest idea about this kind of stuff!